sam4862555/GitTest/ReadMe.txt

 After Change.
 Second Change.
 Third Change.
-Create a new branch is easy.
+Create a new branch is easy and fast.